brok3nwir3/WebLearning/Assignments/wk26/wk26_instructions.md

 ### Question 1 - Using Arrow Functions
 - *W3 Schools Reference: https://www.w3schools.com/js/js_arrow_function.asp*
+- *Arrow functions are sometimes shorter and quicker to write, than a typical function.*
   - *HTML*
 - Create a new HTML file or copy one of your website HTML files, and name it `wk26.html`.
 - Add a `body` element and a `paragraph` element within.